tjratana/TimeSeriesProject-/README.md

 # Persistence Model

 Persistence modeling splits the data into two sets.
-Once set is for training the model and the other is for testing.
+One set is for training the model and the other is for testing.
 I split the data into a training set and left the last seven days for the testing data.
-The model trained on 1,818 observation value.
+The model trained on 1,818 observation values.
 This is 4 years and 358 days.
-The last seven days of the five year time-series data is what my model used to test or prediction.
-The prediction is then compared against the acutal observation value of my dataset.
+The last seven days of the five year time-series data is what my model used to test or make predictions.
+The predictions is then compared against the acutal observation value of my dataset.

-My presistence model had a MSE of 4 (RMSE of 2).
+My persistence model had a MSE of 4 (RootMSE of 2).

 This model is stationary and ready for prediction.